-It is good practice to contact the third party, to explain the process and answer any questions they may have, before sending any consultation correspondence.
+Before sending consultation correspondence, it is a good idea to contact the third party to explain the process and answer any questions.

-When writing to the third party to seek their views, the consultation letter should include the following:
+When writing to the third party to seek their views, the consultation letter should include:

-- details of the provisions of the RTI Act or IP Act relating to consultation
+- details of the consultation provisions of the RTI Act

 - a brief explanation of the consultation process

-- a copy or details of the RTI provisions for exempt information and the public interest test factors or the relevant provision relating to documents to which the Act does not apply (except where consulting with another agency)
+- a copy or details of the exempt information provisions and the public interest factors or the relevant provision relating to documents to which the Act does not apply12

-- an explanation of the provisions of the RTI Act dealing with disclosure logs7
+- an explanation of the provisions of the RTI Act dealing with disclosure logs13

-- the decision maker’s contact details in case the third party has any queries; and
+- the decision maker’s contact details, in case the third party has any queries

-- a date or timeframe for when the third party should provide a response to the consultation.
+- a date by which the third party must provide a response to the consultation; and

-Agencies may also wish to include a copy of OIC's Information Sheet: What does it mean is you are consulted as a third party?
+Agencies may also wish to include a copy of the OIC's Information Sheet: What Does it Mean if you are Consulted as a Third Party.